 Most simply, a function is a rule that takes elements of one set (often called inputs) and assigns them to elements of another set (often called outputs.)
 The one rule to remember to make sure you have a function is a function only has a single output for each input.

-It is good to have a common language to describe the sets A and B in the context of a function.
+It is good to have a common language to describe the sets and in the context of a function.

 Definition